Many types of birthmarks can exist on the skin. Some are pigmented and some are vascular and may include:

 - Port wine stains

 Hemangiomas are vascular birthmarks that are caused by extra blood vessels in a concentrated area that have clumped together.
 Approximately one out of every 10 individuals is born with a vascular birthmark.
 Hemangiomas can show up in one of two ways.
 Strawberry hemangiomas develop on top of the skin and are deep red.
-Deeper hemangiomas can bulge from underneath the skin and may be blue or purple in color.
-These may become bigger as a child ages, but then will often shrink around the age of 10, leaving a light mark behind.
+Deeper hemangiomas can bulge from underneath the skin and maybe blue or purple in color.
+These may become bigger as child age, but then will often shrink around the age of 10, leaving a light mark behind.